Sir George Rawdon, 1st Baronet: The Restoration

 After Oliver Cromwell's death in 1658, he was active in preparing for the Restoration, and in June 1659 he made a journey to Scotland to consult Monck.
 He was made one of the commissioners for executing Charles II's declaration of 30 November 1660 as incorporated in the Act of Settlement 1662, sat as member for Carlingford in the Irish parliament of 1661, and was made a privy councillor.

 In May 1665 Rawdon was created a baronet, and in the following year received grants of land, especially the forfeited estate of the O'Laverys in Down, and other property in Dublin, Louth, and Meath.
 These rewards were for service done before June 1649.
-He built the town of Moira in County Down, which was created a manor and filled with stalwart Protestants.
+He is credited with establishing as Protestant settlements the towns of Moira and of Ballynahinch in County Down on lands he acquired from dispossessed Irish rebels.
 About this time Rawdon was active in obtaining the help of Valentine Greatrakes for his invalid sister-in-law Anne Conway, Viscountess Conway.

 In 1666 Rawdon was employed in organising the Ulster militia.
 He was on good terms with Jeremy Taylor, and was hostile to the Presbyterians.
 He died in August 1684, and was buried with an elaborate funeral at Lisburn.